yeshchyrova/cross_platform_programming_labs/lab_3/src/main/java/ua/nure/MANUAL.md

   politely tells the ExecutorService to stop accepting new work and to let the existing work finish.

-- Once all the current tasks are completed, the factory can then be fully closed down
+- Once all the current tasks are completed, the factory can then be fully closed down.

 <span style="color:yellow">*shutdownNow()*</span> - Attempts to stop all actively executing tasks, halts the processing
 of waiting tasks, and returns a list of the tasks that were awaiting execution.